-In 2017 to 2018, the net cost of street cleaning per 1,000 population in Orkney was \pounds 13,636, which is less than the 2016 to 2017 figure of \pounds 16,975, and the 2017 to 2018 Scottish average of \pounds 15,551.
+In 2017/18, the net cost of street cleaning per 1,000 population in Orkney was £13,636, which is less than the 2016/17 figure of £16,975, and the 2017/18 Scottish average of £15,551.

 Our street cleaning costs result from our flexible approach to available staff capacity, since our drivers cover Roads, Waste and Cleansing operations.
 So, there are times when Roads and Waste collection requirements are the priority, and cleansing operations are as a result delayed, meaning that the plant/vehicles are not running as efficiently per kilometre of swept road length, leading to higher average costs.